 The Templates are comprised of a number of individual tabs including the following:

-ID and Local Areas tab listing resources available for use in the RA Filings is taken from the CAISO NQC list
+ID and Local Areas tab listing resources available for use in the RA Filings.
+Information is taken from the CAISO NQC list

-LSE Specific Allocations of Demand Response, CAM, RMR, Path 26, and load forecasts are inserted into this tab so as to minimize manual error and paperwork.
+LSE Specific Allocations of Demand Response, CAM, RMR, Path 26, and load forecasts are still inserted into the LSE Allocations tab so as to minimize manual error and paperwork

-Year Ahead and Month Ahead Summary Sheets that sum resources and compute LSE compliance are included in one template
+Year Ahead and Month Ahead Summary Sheets that sum resources and compute LSE compliance are included in one template.
+The Month Ahead summary sheet also includes a check for Local RA adjustments.
 Combined Physical Resource and Import worksheet for LSEs to report contracts with unit specific CAISO resources and import RA resources

-DWR worksheet for LSEs to report DWR contracts that do not fit on other worksheets
+DWR worksheet was removed due to the expiration of the final non-unit specific DWR contract

 Resources Under Construction worksheet

-Demand Response Resource worksheet for reporting DR programs that are not part of the general DR allocation of IOU programs allocations are now drawn into Summary page.
+Demand Response Resource worksheet for reporting DR allocations and all other DR programs not part of the DR allocations; DR allocation information is drawn from the LSE allocations page, but LSEs can also enter information for programs that are not allocated.
+The DR tab draws DR allocations into the DR tab, and the DR tab information flows through to the Summary pages

-Additional Local Resource worksheet

 The Filing Process